casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Batch Burning Tokens

 The following command will invoke the `batch_burn` entrypoint on your instance of CEP-85, directing it to burn the given amount of several token IDs at the owner address.
-The account sending this deploy must be on the `burner_list`.
+The account sending this deploy must be on the `burner_list` or `admin_list.

 ```json